 - Repeat for a total of 4 reps, and then switch legs.

 These at-home sciatica stretches have helped our patients greatly.
 If you are still having trouble finding sciatic nerve pain relief, you may be a good candidate for our treatments.
-To schedule an appointment with our San Francisco Chiropractor, please call 415–421–1115 or book an appointment online.
+To get to the root cause of pain and discomfort, schedule an initial consultation, including a comprehensive evaluation and first treatment.